d-bl/GroundForge-help/docs/color-rules.md

 Color codes
 ===========

-The Belgian color code and [similar systems](Color-Code) are sufficient for traditional styles of bobbin lace and easy to draw by hand.
+The Belgian color code and [similar systems](Color-Code) are designed for traditional styles of bobbin lace.
-When experimenting with unorthodox stitches and grounds we need to distinguish more stitches than possible with half a dozen of colors.
+When experimenting with unorthodox stitches and grounds we need more than half a dozen of colors for a universal legend.

 4 colors per stitch
 ===================